-Quizzes:
+Ouizzes:

 Quizzes are delivered via Canvas.
-Quizzes are available at the beginning of the quiz week (Week 3, 5, 7, 10, 13) and must be completed by Sunday at 11:59 pm of that week.
-Students have three times of attempt on each quiz before its due date.
+The format of the quizzes is multiple-choice, true/false, and multiple-answer questions.
+Quizzes are available at the beginning of the quiz week (Week 2, 4, 6, 11, 14) and must be completed by Sunday at 11:59 pm of that week.
+Students have two attempts at each quiz before its due date.
 There is no time limit for each attempt.
-After each attempt, students will be told which questions they get correct and which questions they get wrong.
+After each attempt, students will be told which questions they get correct, and which questions they get wrong.
 Only the highest score will be recorded.